saltyrtc/saltyrtc-meta/Protocol.md

 server MUST ensure that a 'new-initiator' message has been sent before the corresponding initiator is able to send messages to any responder.

-A responder who receives a 'new-initiator' message MUST proceed with deleting all currently cached information about and for the previous initiator (such as cookies and the sequence numbers) and continue by sending a 'token' or 'key' client-to-client message described in the
+A responder who receives a 'new-initiator' message MUST proceed by deleting all currently cached information about and for the previous initiator (such as cookies and the sequence numbers) and continue by sending a 'token' or 'key' client-to-client message described in the